drnsmith/drnsmith.github.io/content/projects/Project11/Project11.md

 These results validate the efficacy of using a stacking ensemble method in scenarios where you have multiple predictive models, each with its own approach to handling class imbalances or other dataset-specific challenges.
 It demonstrates the power of combining these models to leverage their individual strengths and mitigate their weaknesses.

-### Real-World Applications
+#### Real-World Applications
-#### Medical Diagnostics:

-Ensemble models can combine predictions from CNNs trained on different features of medical images, improving diagnostic accuracy.

-#### Fraud Detection:

-Stacking meta-models can combine predictions from various algorithms (e.g., decision trees, SVMs) to identify fraudulent transactions more effectively.
+For example, in **Medical Diagnostics**, ensemble models can combine predictions from CNNs trained on different features of medical images, improving diagnostic accuracy.
+In **Fraud Detection**, stacking meta-models can combine predictions from various algorithms (e.g., decision trees, SVMs) to identify fraudulent transactions more effectively.
+In **Customer Segmentation**, soft voting ensembles improve segmentation by leveraging multiple clustering or classification algorithms.

-#### Customer Segmentation:

-Soft voting ensembles improve segmentation by leveraging multiple clustering or classification algorithms.

 #### Summary
  - Ensembling techniques like stacking and voting improve model performance by leveraging the strengths of multiple models.